Keysight/Jlsca/README.md

 ### File `main-condavg.jl`

 This file performs vanilla correlation statistics but will first run the conditional averager over the trace set input.
-This can be parallelized, for example the following will use three local processes to perform the conditional averaging.
+This job can be parallelized to, for example, 2 processes by adding `-p 2` to the command line.
 ```
-julia -p3 examples/main-condavg.jl aestraces/aes128_sb_ciph_0fec9ca47fb2f2fd4df14dcb93aa4967.trs
+julia examples/main-condavg.jl aestraces/aes128_sb_ciph_0fec9ca47fb2f2fd4df14dcb93aa4967.trs
 ```

 ### File `main-condred.jl`

 This file perform vanilla correlation statistics over conditionally sample reduced trace sets.
 Check the source of `conditional-bitwisereduction.jl` if you want to know more; this is only useful for whiteboxes, since it works on bit vector sample data, not on floating points.
-This process can be parallelized, for example on three processes as demonstrated here:
+This process can be parallelized.
 ```
-julia -p3 examples/main-condred.jl destraces/des_enc_1c764a2af6e0322e.trs
+julia examples/main-condred.jl destraces/des_enc_1c764a2af6e0322e.trs
 ```

 ### File `main-condred-wbaes.jl`

 This file combines Klemsa's [leakage models](https://eprint.iacr.org/2013/794.pdf) for tackling Dual AES with the conditional bit wise reduction.
 Can be parallelized.
 In `main-condred-wbaes.jl` the attack params are hardcoded for AES128 trace sets, so you'll need to edit the main file if you want pass it something else, like AES192 or 256.
 If you want to apply this on your own whitebox data make sure the `params.dataOffset` in `main-condred-wbaes.jl` point to the input (if `params.direction == FORWARD`) or output (if `params.direction == BACKWARD`).
 Can parallelized, for example:
 ```
-julia -p3 examples/main-condred-wbaes.jl aestraces/aes128_sb_ciph_0fec9ca47fb2f2fd4df14dcb93aa4967.trs
+julia examples/main-condred-wbaes.jl aestraces/aes128_sb_ciph_0fec9ca47fb2f2fd4df14dcb93aa4967.trs
 ```

 ### File `main-inccpa.jl`

 Last but not least, this file will perform a correlation attack using incremental correlation statistics.
 This is what Inspector also implements in its "first order" attack modules.
-You can parallelize this attack.
+You can parallelize or multi-thread this attack.
 For example:
 ```
-julia -p3 examples/main-inccpa.jl aestraces/aes128_mc_invciph_da6339e783ee690017b8604aaeed3a6d.trs
+JULIA_NUM_THREADS=2 julia examples/main-inccpa.jl aestraces/aes128_mc_invciph_da6339e783ee690017b8604aaeed3a6d.trs
 ```

 # Running in the REPL